BrunnerLivio/articles/articles/advanced-nestjs-dynamic-providers/article.md

+---
+published: true
+title: 'Advanced NestJS: Dynamic Providers'
+tags: nestjs, nest, node, angular
+---

-*Livio is a member of the NestJS core team and creator of the @nestjs/terminus integration*
+_Livio is a member of the NestJS core team and creator of the @nestjs/terminus integration_

 ## Intro

-**Dependency Injection** (short *DI*) is a powerful technique to build a loosely coupled architecture in a testable manner.
-In NestJS an item which is part of the DI context is called *provider*.
+**Dependency Injection** (short _DI_) is a powerful technique to build a loosely coupled architecture in a testable manner.
+In NestJS an item which is part of the DI context is called _provider_.
 A provider consists of two main parts, a value, and a unique token.
-In NestJS you can request the value of a *provider* by its token.
+In NestJS you can request the value of a _provider_ by its token.
 This is most apparent when using the following snippet.

 ```typescript
 import { NestFactory } from '@nestjs/core';